Rhapsody Composing Project

 “This is a tremendous opportunity for composers to embrace and a complex challenge” Eric Whitacre, International award-winning composer and project ambassador.

 In April 2013 we launched a national search for 15 emerging composers to create brand new music inspired by some of the artworks in our permanent collection.
-Drawing on research about the health benefits of different styles and genres of music, these pieces will be composed specifically to suit patients in the hospital.
+Drawing on research about the health benefits of different styles and genres of music, these pieces were composed specifically to suit patients in the hospital.

 We are grateful for the support of Imagineear in the delivery of this project.
 This project is sponsored by Arts Council England.